 As a first step toward mitigating the negative impacts of urban wildlife, I believe it would be helpful to request the City Manager to report on the extent to which the City monitors its urban wildlife populations; to report on initiatives in other jurisdictions to reduce the adverse effects of urban wildlife, including property damage and risks to public health; and to request recommendations to adapt those initiatives to the City of Toronto.

-1. City Council request the Executive Director, Municipal Licensing and Standards, to report to the Licensing and Standards Committee by [date TBD] on the following:
+1. City Council request the Executive Director, Municipal Licensing and Standards, to report to the Licensing and Standards Committee by

 a. how the City of Toronto currently monitors its urban wildlife, including but not limited to raccoons;